 For more hotel options on where to stay in Danang

 Hoi An was definitely a favourite town to visit.
 The ancient town is located on the river, with colourful buildings and bridges, great restaurants and bars, markets, shopping and more.
 It can be very busy especially at sunset when the river comes alive with lantern boats taking tourists for a short cruise up the river.

-One of our favourite days out in Hoi An was taking a Hidden Hoi-An walking tour where we visited the back streets of Hoi An, met local producers, enjoyed coconut coffee, experienced a theatre performance before cruising in a lantern boat.
+One of our favourite days out in Hoi An was taking a Hidden Hoi-An walking tour where we visited the back streets of Hoi An, met local producers, enjoyed coconut coffee, and experienced a theatre performance before cruising in a lantern boat.

 If you want a great adventure why not take a sidecar tour to Monkey Mountain, we travelled with the sidecar tours offered by the Victoria Hoi An Beach Resort & Spa.
 Our tour included the local fishing village in Danang, Monkey Mountain and a gourmet lunch as well as visiting the Lady Pagoda on the hill that overlooks Danang.